 We were able to replicate the proportionate share by employer, based on the data contained in the allocation spreadsheet.

 Schedule of Pension Amounts by Employer

-Using the two spreadsheets discussed in the previous section, we matched the employer proportion from the first spreadsheet and recalculated the numbers in the second spreadsheet.
+Using the two spreadsheets discussed above, we matched the employer proportion from the first spreadsheet and recalculated the numbers in the second spreadsheet.
 All the numbers we tested were within \$1.